 Paying for it

 From the essentials to those elements that really make your event stand out, it costs money to hold an event.
 If you’re an undergraduate group, the Allocations Board (AB) can help with many of your funding needs.
-Requests for finds are handled directly on their website (Regular Request and Travel Request) and decisions are posted every Monday night here.
-Need other help finding funds?
-Come on in and talk to our staff who can help you with fundraising ideas to make your event successful.
+Requests for funds are handled directly on Engage.

 Getting the Word Out

 If you want to fill the Tsai Performance Center, you’ll need to promote your event.
-Social media provides a great—and free—channel for that (just ask our mavens), but don’t underestimate the power of the poster on campus.
-Our MKTG team can help you with online and print ad design.
+Social media provides a great—and free—channel for that, but don’t underestimate the power of a poster on campus.
+Our office can help you get your designs on digital signage for free.
 Make sure you’re familiar with BU’s rules about publicity distribution.

 Nailing the Details

 Now that you’ve got so many people pumped about your event, you want to make sure it goes off hitch-free.
 If your event is on campus, BU Services (provided at University rates) is your one-stop shop.
 To secure any of these services, visit with an Event Consultant at SAO or select an option from the Packages Handbook available on Engage.

-- Facilities Management & Planning—These folks will literally open doors for you after hours and set up any GSU space.
+- Facilities Management & Planning—These folks will literally open doors for you after hours and set up any campus space.
 And they take care of special electrical needs.

 - Catering on the Charles—You need not fear the hungry hordes.
 After all, feeding them is no problem with BU’s on-campus caterer.

-- Student Production Services (SPS)—Whether you just need an easel for a poster or a whole dance floor, SPS has you covered in the GSU and beyond.
+- Student Production Services (SPS)—Whether you just need an microphone or a whole dance floor, SPS has you covered in the GSU and beyond.

 - Parking & Transportation Services—Parking on campus can be quite a hunt.
 Spare special guests and others the traffic hazards with event-day parking passes.